Kenya School of Law

 The Kenya School of Law (KSL) is the only bar school in Kenya.
 After completing an undergraduate degree in law from a recognized university, students attend the Kenya School of Law to prepare for admission to the Kenyan Bar.

 History

 The Kenya School of Law was established as a law vocational training school for the training of barristers in 1963.
-It was created by Gerald Davis, a barrister under the auspices of Lord Justice Denning.
-Many of the lecturers appointed by Gerald Davis went on to become judges in the UK.
-The standard of teaching was very high.
+It was created by Gerald Davis, who served as a barrister under the patronage of Lord Justice Denning.
+Under the direction of Davis, the university flourished with many students going on to become prominent judges in both United Kingdom and Canada.
 However, the establishment of Faculties of Law in East African universities led to a need to change the training offered at the Kenya School of Law.